gracenarez333/rat-on-a-scooter-sei-425/README.md

 ## MVP
 * Create and render a game screen using canvas
-* Display a timer that tells the user how far they've gone
 * Display instructions on the web page for the duration of the game
 * Render Mr Rat to move freely on the game screen using the arrow pad and gravity
 * Render slimeballs that bounce and are obstacles for Mr Rat